Antonio Tejero

-Antonio Tejero Molina (born 30 April 1932) is a Spanish former Lieutenant Colonel of the Guardia Civil, and the most prominent figure in the failed coup d'état against the newly democratic Spanish government on 23 February 1981.
+Antonio Tejero Molina (born 30 April 1932) is a Spanish former lieutenant colonel of the Guardia Civil.
+He was the most prominent figure in the failed coup d'état against the newly democratic Spanish government on 23 February 1981 when he stormed the Congress of Deputies with 200 armed Civil Guards.
+For this reason, he was sentenced to thirty years' imprisonment for the crime of consummated military rebellion, with the aggravating circumstance of recidivism.

+He had previously been arrested for his involvement in the failed coup attempt during Operation Galaxia in 1978.

+Early life

+Tejero was born on 30 April 1932 in Alhaurín el Grande, Province of Málaga, Spain.
+His parents had moved there shortly before Tejero was born, and his father began working at a military outpost.
+The family spent the early years of the Spanish Civil War there.

 Career

+He entered the Guardia Civil at the General Military Academy in Zaragoza on 23 July 1951.
+Tejero was promoted to lieutenant in 1955, remaining on compulsory leave in Melilla.
+In January 1956, he voluntarily took command of the Capellades line in Catalonia.
+He was promoted to captain in 1958 and posted to Province of Pontevedra, where he remained until 1960 when he was transferred, at his own request, to Province of Málaga.

-Tejero entered the Guardia Civil in 1951 with the rank of Lieutenant and assigned to a post in Catalonia.
-In 1958, he was promoted to Captain and posted successively to Galicia, Vélez-Málaga and the Canary Islands.
-In 1963, he was promoted to Major, and served in Las Palmas de Gran Canaria and Badajoz.
-In 1974, he became a Lieutenant Colonel, serving as the leader of the Comandancia in the Basque province of Guipúzcoa, but had to ask to be transferred to another region when his public declarations against the Basque flag, the Ikurriña, became known.
-For his accomplishments in the Basque country, and in combating ETA, he was named Chief of the Planning Staff of the Civil Guard in Madrid.
+In 1963, he was promoted to major, and served in Las Palmas de Gran Canaria and Badajoz.

+In 1974, he became a lieutenant colonel, serving as the leader of the Comandancia in the Basque province of Guipúzcoa, but had to ask to be transferred to another region when his public declarations against the Basque flag, the Ikurriña, became known.
+For his accomplishments in the Basque Country, and in combating ETA, he was named Chief of the Planning Staff of the Civil Guard in Madrid.
 But during his career, he had also begun to accumulate a record of dissent.
 ETA militants would rig bombs to Ikurriñas; when police officers tried to remove the flag, the bombs exploded, killing several Guardia Civil officers.
-When the Ikurriña was 'legalized', he sent a telegram to Madrid, asking if he should pay honors to the Ikurriña.
+When the Ikurriña was 'legalized', Tejero sent a telegram to Madrid, asking if he should pay honors to the Ikurriña.
 In Malaga, he ordered or took a major part in a military deployment around the town during the seizure of a flag.